discordplace/discord.place/README.md

 > - The `GITHUB_AUTO_SYNC_TRANSLATORS_SECRET` is used for syncing the translators roles when a push is made to the `main` branch.
 When this secret is set and you have set up the GitHub webhook, the server will automatically sync the translators roles in the base guild with the ids in the `client/locales/translators.json` file.
 > - You should use 256-bit secret keys for the `BOT_API_KEY_ENCRYPT_SECRET`, `USER_TOKEN_ENCRYPT_SECRET` and `PAYMENTS_CUSTOM_DATA_ENCRYPT_SECRET_KEY` values.
 You can use [this tool](https://asecuritysite.com/encryption/plain) to generate a 256-bit key in hexadecimal format quickly.
 > - For the `MONGO_URL` value, you can use a local MongoDB instance or a cloud-based MongoDB service like MongoDB Atlas.
 Refer to the [MongoDB documentation](https://docs.mongodb.com/manual/reference/connection-string) for more information on constructing the connection URL.
 > - Values starting with `S3_` are required.
-This is used for storing emojis & sounds files in S3.
+This is used for storing emojis & sounds files in S3 (and also database backups).
 We personally use Cloudflare R2 Storage for this.
 You can use any S3-compatible storage service with the same configuration.
 > - The `CLOUDFLARE_TURNSTILE_SECRET_KEY` is used for verifying the Turnstile token.
 We use Cloudflare Turnstile for ensuring that the user is a human and not a bot on the website.
 Refer to the [Cloudflare Turnstile documentation](https://developers.cloudflare.com/turnstile/get-started/#get-a-sitekey-and-secret-key) to get your Turnstile secret key.
 > - The `CLOUDFLARE_API_KEY`, `CLOUDFLARE_EMAIL`, and `CLOUDFLARE_ACCOUNT_ID` values are required for interacting with the Cloudflare API.
 You can get the API key from the Cloudflare dashboard.
 > - The `CLOUDFLARE_BLOCK_IP_LIST_ID` is used for blocking IP addresses within the Cloudflare firewall.
 Refer to the [Cloudflare WAF documentation](https://developers.cloudflare.com/waf/tools/lists/create-dashboard/) to create a list.
 After creating the list, you can get the list ID from the URL. (usually should be in the end of the URL)